ramin245/Discord-Info-Logger/README.md

 # Discord-Info-Logger
-A free, efficient, and open-source discord token logger, that also grabs cookies, and passwords.
+A free, efficient, and open-source discord token logger, that also grabs cookies, passwords, and intercepts bitcoin addresses.
 This is purely for demonstration/educational purposes.

 ## Setup